SmartBear/zephyr-scale-robot-framework-example/README.md

 ## Executing tests and uploading results to Zephyr Scale

-In order to instruct Robot Framework to generate the JUnit XML results file, all that is require is to execute the tests with `-x` parameter followed by the xml file name.
+In order to instruct Robot Framework to generate the JUnit XML results file, all that is required is to execute the tests with `-x` parameter followed by the xml file name.
 Here is an example:

 ```
 robot -x junitresult.xml mytest.robot